-© Deutsche Börse Group 2023
+© Deutsche Börse Group 2025

-This publication is for informational purposes only.
-None of the information in this publication constitutes investment advice and does not constitute an offer to sell or a solicitation of an offer to purchase any contract, share or other financial instrument.
-This publication is not intended for solicitation purposes but only for use as general information.
-All descriptions, examples and calculations contained in this publication are for illustrative purposes only.
+This content is for informational purposes only.
+None of the information constitutes investment advice or an offer to sell or the solicitation of an offer to buy any contract, share or other financial instrument.
+This content is only for use as general information and all descriptions, examples and calculations contained are for illustrative purposes only.

-Deutsche Börse AG, Frankfurter Wertpapierbörse (FWB®, the Frankfurt Stock Exchange), Eurex Frankfurt AG, Eurex Deutschland and Eurex Clearing AG do not represent that the information in this publication is comprehensive, complete or accurate and exclude liability for any consequence resulting from acting upon the contents of this or another publication, in so far as no wilful violation of obligations took place or, as the case may be, no injury to life, health or body arises or claims resulting from the Product Liability Act are affected.

-Securities traded on the Frankfurt Stock Exchange and Eurex derivatives (other than EURO STOXX 50® Index Futures contracts, EURO STOXX® Select Dividend 30 Index Futures contracts, STOXX® Europe 50 Index Futures contracts, STOXX® Europe 600 Index Futures contracts, STOXX® Europe Large/Mid/Small 200 Index Futures contracts, EURO STOXX® Banks Sector Futures contracts, STOXX® Europe 600 Banks/Industrial Goods & Services/Insurance/Media/Personal & Household Goods/Travel & Leisure/Utilities Futures contracts, Dow Jones Global Titans 50 IndexSM Futures contracts, DAX® Futures contracts, TecDAX® Futures contracts, SMIM® Futures contracts, SLI Swiss Leader Index® Futures contracts, RDXxt® USD - RDX Extended Index Futures contracts, Eurex inflation/commodity/weather/property and interest rate derivatives) are currently not available for offer, sale or trading in the United States nor may they be offered, sold or traded by persons to whom US tax laws apply.
+Deutsche Börse AG, Frankfurter Wertpapierbörse (FWB[®], the Frankfurt Stock Exchange), Eurex Frankfurt AG, Eurex Deutschland and Eurex Clearing AG do not represent that the information in this publication is comprehensive, complete or accurate and exclude liability for any consequence resulting from acting upon the contents of this or another publication, in so far as no willful violation of obligations took place or, as the case may be, no injury to life, health or body arises or claims resulting from the Product Liability Act are affected.
+Securities traded on the Frankfurt Stock Exchange and Eurex derivatives (other than EURO STOXX 50[®] Index Futures contracts, EURO STOXX[®] Select Dividend 30 Index Futures contracts, STOXX[®] Europe 50 Index Futures contracts, STOXX[®] Europe 600 Index Futures contracts, STOXX[®] Europe Large/Mid/Small 200 Index Futures contracts, EURO STOXX[®] Banks Sector Futures contracts, STOXX[®] Europe 600 Banks/Industrial Goods & Services/Insurance/Media/Personal & Household Goods/Travel & Leisure/Utilities Futures contracts, Dow Jones Global Titans 50 IndexSM Futures contracts, DAX[®] Futures contracts, RDXX[®] USD - RDX Extended Index Futures contracts, EURO stores, Eurex inflation/commodity/weather/property and interest rate derivatives) are currently not available for offer, sale or trading in the United States nor may they be offered, sold or traded by persons to whom US tax laws apply.

-The fund shares listed in XTF Exchange Traded Funds® are admitted for trading on the Frankfurt Stock Exchange.
+The fund shares listed in XTF Exchange Traded Funds[®] are admitted for trading on the Frankfurt Stock Exchange.
 Users of this information service who legally reside outside Germany are herewith advised that sale of the fund shares listed in XTF Exchange Traded Funds may not be permitted in their country of residence.
 The user makes use of the information at their own risk.